Deploying from one Cloud environment to another

-Changes made on your Cloud environments will show up in the Umbraco Cloud portal, where you will be able to see what files has been added / changed and by who the changes where made.
+Changes made on your Cloud environments will show up in the Umbraco Cloud portal, where you will be able to see what files have been added / changed and by whom the changes where made.

 When you deploy from i.e. your Development environment to your Live environment, any changes made on the Live environment will be merged back into the Development environment.

 Here are the auto-magical steps Umbraco Cloud goes through when you hit the "Deploy changes to .." button: